madelinecraft/Relationship-Between-Childhood-Trauma-and-Cortisol/README.md

 Details of the Analysis:

-* The SAS "file prep cortisol and ACE data for MI.sas" stored above merges datasets, creates variables, applies exclusion criteria for problematic cortisol values, and prepares the data for analysis.
+* The SAS file "prep cortisol and ACE data for MI.sas" stored above merges datasets, creates variables, applies exclusion criteria for problematic cortisol values, and prepares the data for analysis.

 * The statistical model of interest removes individuals with missing adverse childhood experience measures by default, resulting in a significant loss of data.
 We applied a statistical method which allowed the model to retain these individuals.
 The R file "CorACE_imputation.R" was used to augment the data and is stored above.